jedmao/postcss/docs/guidelines/runner.md

 To ensure that PostCSS generates source maps and displays better syntax errors, runners must specify the `from` and `to` options.
-If your runner does not handle writing to disk (for example, a gulp transform), you should set both options to point to the same file:
+If your runner does not handle writing to disk (e.g., a gulp transform), you should set both options to point to the same file:

 ```js